3dnan-AT/my-resturant/README.md

 <br>

-# Thank you for visiting us and Hope to "sea" You again
+# Thank you for Eating From us